-When the administration determines that a student may need to be dismissed from HCS, every effort will be made to work with the parents/guardians and the student to resolve the issue at hand.
-If a dismissal is enforced the parent/guardians will be informed of that action.
+When the administration determines that a student may need to be dismissed from HCS, every effort will be made to work with the parents and the student to resolve the issue at hand.
+If a dismissal is enforced, the parent will meet with the administrator and be informed of that action.
 Final determination in the matter of dismissal lies with the administrator.